Once the alcohol problem has been addressed, treatment goals include:

 - Maximizing ability to function independently

 It is important to supplement the diet with vitamins, including thiamine and folic acid.

-Physical therapy and orthopedic appliances (such as splints) may be needed to maximize muscle function and maintain limb position.
+Physical therapy and orthopedic appliances (such as splints) may be needed to make sure muscle function and limb position are maintained.

-Patients may take medication, if necessary, to treat pain or uncomfortable sensations.
-The response to medications varies.
-Patients are advised to take the least amount of medication needed to reduce symptoms, to help prevent drug dependence and other side effects of chronic use.
+Medicines may be needed to treat pain or uncomfortable sensations.
+Because persons with alcoholic neuropathy have alcohol dependence problems, they are advised to take the least amount of medicine needed to reduce symptoms to help prevent drug dependence and other side effects of chronic use.

-Light-headedness or dizziness when standing up (orthostatic hypotension) may require several different treatments before you find one that successfully reduces symptoms.
+Light-headedness or dizziness when standing up (orthostatic hypotension) may require several different treatments before finding one that successfully reduces symptoms.
 Treatments that may help include:

 - Manual expression of urine

 Impotence, diarrhea, constipation, or other symptoms are treated when necessary.
 These symptoms often respond poorly to treatment in people with alcoholic neuropathy.